 If you're currently enrolled in the College of Arts & Sciences and wish to pursue another major or minor within Arts & Sciences, follow the steps outlined below depending on your year in school.

 - First-year students should make an appointment with their first-year advisor through Buff Portal Advising.

-- Sophomores, juniors and seniors should log in to Buff Portal Advising and use the "Change Major" link to request a major change.
+- Sophomores, juniors and seniors should log in to Buff Portal Advising and use the "Meet with Different Advisor" link to request a major change.

-If you're a current student and you have additional questions, please schedule an appointment with your advisor through Buff Portal Advising.
+If you're a current Arts & Sciences student and you have additional questions, please schedule an appointment with your advisor through Buff Portal Advising.

 Majors: If you want to change your area of emphasis (major) or add another emphasis, email your current advisor to request the change.
 If you who don’t know your advisor’s information, you may contact email@example.com for assistance.

 Minors: Current Leeds students cannot add a business minor.
 Instead, if you want to declare a minor offered by another college or program, contact the college offering the minor for more information.

 If you're a current education student who wants to change your major or minor, contact the School of Education at 303-492-6555 or firstname.lastname@example.org.